-Neil Cunningham is in his 12th year as head women's soccer coach and sixth year as director of physical education at Washington and Lee.
+Neil Cunningham is in his 14th year as head women's soccer coach and eighth year as director of physical education at Washington and Lee.
 He also serves as an Assistant Athletic Director.

 Cunningham's first 15 years have resulted in some of the finest seasons in school history and he has posted a 215-48-27 (.788) overall record during that time.

 Five times Cunningham has led the Generals to the NCAA Tournament and three times he has guided W&L to an ODAC title.

 His 2009 team finished the year at 17-2-3 overall.
 Cunningham led the Generals to the second round of the NCAA Tournament, finishing the season ranked 10th in the final NSCAA Divsion III Poll.
 For the third time in his career, Cunningham was named the ODAC and NSCAA Division III South Region Coach of the Year.

 Cunningham's 2006 squad set new program standards in going 19-1-3 overall.
 The Generals advanced to the NCAA "Elite Eight" and were ranked 10th in the final NSCAA Division III Poll.
 W&L also led all of collegiate women's soccer with a miniscule 0.127 goals-against average.
 Following the season, Cunningham was named ODAC Coach of the Year and NSCAA Division III South Region Coach of the Year.